bmoska/land-cover-classification-demo/README.md

 ### Build the docker image

-For building the image you should tag the image such that it can bu pushed to the UP42 docker registry, enabling you to run it as a custom block.
+For building the image you should tag the image such that it can be pushed to the UP42 docker registry, enabling you to run it as a custom block.
 For that you need to pass your user ID (UID) in the `make` command.